andrefigueira/Schematic/README.md

 #Running the update

 Once you have everything set up in your schema files, open your command line, cd to the root of the schematic folder and type the following:

-`php run.php`
+`php cli.php`

+If you set the php file to executable with:

+`chmod +x cli.php`

+Then you should be able to run the update with:

+`./cli.php`

+Script options:

+`- r` Runs the MySQL Schematic exporter, creates the database or runs the updates based on the JSON schemas defined `- v` Prints the version of MySQL Schematic currently in use `- h` Shows the help menu

 This will execute the script, if there are any failures it will throw exception indicating what the errors are, on success it prints out a message indicating what it's done.

 The script also creates a log of all of the database changes which are made.